rspamd/rspamd.com/doc/tutorials/writing_rules.md

 - Local rules in Lua should be stored in the file named `${CONFDIR}/rspamd.local.lua` where `${CONFDIR}` is the directory where your configuration files are placed (e.g. `/etc/rspamd`, or `/usr/local/etc/rspamd` for some systems)

-Lua local configuration can be used to both override and extend:
+Lua local configuration can be used to both override and extend, for example if the main lua file has the following line:

 `rspamd.lua`: